NullDev/YT-Anti-Anti-Adblock/README.md

 Then make sure the Tampermonkey extension [has permissions for file paths](https://www.tampermonkey.net/faq.php?locale=en#Q204). <br>
 And finally, just code in your IDE and Tampermonkey will autoupdate it.

-Now all thats left to do is grab an [open issue](https://github.com/NullDev/YT-Anti-Anti-Adblock/issues) and start coding 😸
+Now all thats left to do is grab an [open issue](https://github.com/NullDev/YT-Anti-Anti-Adblock/issues) and start coding. 😸

 <hr>